What Is Fluorescence Microscopy All About?

 Alternatively, subcellular compartments can be labeled by membrane permeable, organelle-specific dyes.
 Examples are MitoTracker and LysoTracker for mitochondria and lysosomes, respectively.
-Another class of widely used dyes are fluorescent DNA intercalating agents.
+Another class of widely used dyes is fluorescent DNA intercalating agents.
 DAPI (4′,6-diamidino-2-phenylindole) and Hoechst are widely used examples that can be used to stain and visualize DNA in both live and fixated samples.

-Fluorescent dyes which can monitor changes in ion concentration, voltage and pH are also available.
+Fluorescent dyes that can monitor changes in ion concentration, voltage and pH are also available.
 These kinds of studies rely on fluorescently labeled chelators whose spectral properties shift with the concentration of a given ion (e.g., fura-2 or indo-1 for calcium ions).
 You can read information and links to further descriptions of different types of fluorophores here.

 Ok, so your sample is ready—a virtual microscopic disco.
 Just stick it in your fluorescence microscope and wait for the magic to happen.
-But what is this big box and what does it actually do – how does it capture your instantly publication worthy images?
+But what is this big box and what does it actually do – how does it capture your instantly publication-worthy images?

 Let’s Take a Look Inside the Box – the Fluorescence Microscope

 Figure 4.
 Basic components of and light path through an inverted fluorescence microscope using the excitation and emission wavelengths of GFP as an example.